glitchxxx0/dhrishti/motion_tracking/PROJECT_MANIFEST.md

 - Integrate with additional sensors (e.g., IMUs, skeletal tracking) for improved accuracy
 - Develop cloud-based deployment strategies for large-scale production environments
 - Explore applications in domains like live broadcasts, virtual reality, and performance capture

-By leveraging Google Colab's powerful GPU and TPU resources for data processing and model training, this project aims to deliver a cost-effective and high-performance motion tracking solution for virtual production applications without the need for expensive local hardware.
-This approach allows for scalability and flexibility while enabling real-time inference and tracking on local workstations for seamless integration with virtual production software and game engines.